meeshkan/beginners-guide-to-property-based-testing/README.md

 Here we have used the [@example](https://hypothesis.readthedocs.io/en/latest/reproducing.html#hypothesis.example) decorator to add a hard-coded example in addition to generated input.

 ## Libraries
 This article has been using the beautiful [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
+It has a lot of functionality not covered here and nicely written documentation, so be sure to check it out.

 Some alternatives for other languages are:

 - [fast-check](https://github.com/dubzzz/fast-check): TypeScript
 - [FsCheck](https://fscheck.github.io/FsCheck/): .NET